 If swimming alone in the open water (which we don’t recommend), then it’s essential you have a device such as this to help you in an emergency.
 Often, tow floats will double up as dry bags, so you can stuff your valuables in it to keep them safe, you can also get tow floats with built-in hydration and snack pockets.

-- This HUUB tow float doubles up as a dry bag and will keep you visible, from Sports Shoes for £26.99
+- This HUUB tow float doubles up as a dry bag and will keep you visible, from Amazon for £36.99

 - Check out this Zone 3 tow float from Wiggle for £25.00

 - We like the look of this WildPaces tow float, which has attachable straps so it can be worn as a backpack if desired, from Amazon for £26.99

 - This donut-shaped Zone 3 tow float is designed to provide accessibility to snacks and water while swimming, from Wiggle for £29.50

 For ultimate convenience and comfort, and if you’re planning on doing a lot of outside swimming, a dry robe is a useful piece of kit that keeps you both dry and warm while you get changed.
 Simply zip up this knee-length coat and let the soft inner lining start drying you while you use the generous space inside (they’re made to be roomy) to modestly change out of your wet kit.
 Dry robes have soared in popularity in recent times and the waterproof outer material makes them handy as general cold weather coats, as well as swim changing aids.

 - Newly released, we like the feel of the Robierobes Dry-Series Recycled Long Sleeve Changing Robe, get yours for £129.99